-For the latest information on Ebola, click here to visit Center for Disease Control and Prevention Ebola webpage.
+For the latest information on 2019 novel coronavirus, click here to visit Center for Disease Control and Prevention 2019 novel coronavirus webpage.

-The Newtown Health District and its health care partners have been, and continue to be, in regular contact with the Connecticut Department of Public Health and the Centers for Disease Control and Prevention regarding the response to Ebola.
-Regular e-mails, conference calls and meetings help us stay current on the most evolving health information.
+The Newtown Health District and its health care partners have been, and continue to be, in regular contact with the Connecticut Department of Public Health and the Centers for Disease Control and Prevention regarding the response to 2019 novel coronavirus .
+Regular e-mails, conference calls and meetings will help us stay current on the most evolving health information.

-We are also in regular contact with the Western Connecticut Health Network , which includes both Danbury and New Milford Hospitals, as they will be major partners responding in the unlikely event that Ebola-infected individuals are isolated in our area.
+We are also in regular contact with the Nuvance, which includes both Danbury and New Milford Hospitals, as they will be major partners responding in the event that 2019 novel coronavirus-positive individuals are isolated in our area.